 When you take young, impetuous drivers who tend to have poor driving records in the first place and add speed and alcohol into the equation, things get very dangerous very quickly.
 Drag racing, unfortunately, is not new to the streets of Philadelphia.
 If you’ve been injured by a drag racing driver, you need an accident attorney with experience in these kinds of cases to help protect your rights and guide you through the process of recovering for your claims.

-If you have been injured in an accident and suspect that one or more of the drivers involved may have been drag racing, the legal team at in Philadelphia can help.
+If you have been injured in an accident and suspect that one or more of the drivers involved may have been drag racing, the legal team at The Levin Firm in Philadelphia can help.
 Our attorneys have over fifty years’ combined experience helping accident victims recover fair compensation and move forward in the recovery process.
 Our attorneys have the commitment, knowledge, and compassion to aggressively advocate for you and your rights.
-We’re here to help, so please or call us at 215-825-5183 today.
+We’re here to help, so please contact or call us at 215-825-5183 today.